“He was their inspiration. He made their lives extraordinary.”

 A new English teacher, John Keating (Robin Williams), is introduced to an all-boys preparatory school that is known for its ancient traditions and high standards.
 He uses unorthodox methods to reach out to his students, who face enormous pressures from their parents and the school.
 With Keating’s help, students Neil Perry (Robert Sean Leonard), Todd Anderson (Ethan Hawke) and others learn to break out of their shells, pursue their dreams and seize the day.

-This Script to Screen presentation of Dead Poets Society (1989) will be followed by a Q&A with Oscar®-winning Screenwriter Tom Schulman.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of Dead Poets Society (1989) was followed by a Q&A with Oscar®-winning Screenwriter Tom Schulman.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Tom Schulman

 Tom Schulman is a screenwriter best known for his semi-autobiographical screenplay for Dead Poets Society (1989).
 The film won the Oscar® for Best Screenplay, and was nominated for Best Picture and Best Director (Peter Weir) the year it was released.